-The flick and crash is a roasting term coined by Scott Rao in his book titled The Coffee Roaster's Companion.
-The term is part of his second commandment of roasting and it defines an event in the that can occur around the time of first-crack and again around second-crack.
-It can have many causes, which we'll explore later in the post.
+The flick and crash is a roasting term coined by Scott Rao in his book titled The Coffee Roaster’s Companion.
+The term is part of his second commandment of roasting and it defines an event that can occur around the time of first-crack and again around second-crack.
+It can have many causes, which we’ll explore later in the post.
 The crash is an event that normally happens immediately after the flick.

 Caveat emptor; even Rao states that these are guidelines.

 Please don't take the word "commandment" too seriously.
 One may transgress some of these rules harmlessly on occasion.
 As with a certain other list of commandments, however, if you make the habit of ignoring the rules, you might end up in a bad place(Rao, 2014)